Search results for

 I’ve long loathed the sluggish pace of Bluetooth file transfers and toggling Android’s USB connection to File Transfer or PTP mode.
 Nearby Share has never worked properly for me either, so seamless wireless connectivity between my Android and PC files is exactly what I’ve always needed.
 I just didn’t know it.
 It’s now effortless to move documents, music, pictures, and more between my devices.
 Hurrah!

-Before you get too excited, this feature is currently in beta on both the Android and Windows sides of the equation.
-Still, if you want to test it out ahead of the final release, I’ve outlined all the requirements and steps below.
+Before you get too excited, this feature has a few setup requirements on the Android and Windows sides of the equation.
+Still, if you want to give it a shot, I’ve outlined all the requirements and steps below.

 How to setup Android phone in File Explorer